-Its effects are also divided into acute or chronic as tanning and sunburns are short-lived but skin cancer and DNA damage are long-term effects.
+The effects of ultraviolet rays are also divided into acute or chronic just like tanning and sunburns are short-lived but skin cancer and DNA damage are long-term effects.

 Exposure to Ultraviolet rays causes chemical changes that alter the shape of your DNA this usually happens because UV radiation is selectively absorbed by DNA, mainly in the UV-B and UV-C regions.
 Due to the excellent photochemical properties of DNA, Absorption is damaged by only a little fraction of absorbed photons.